khanhnguyen15/project-madam-website/index.md

 ## Liberal vs Conservative

-Focusing on male and female, we'll see if the difference we have seen in sentiment scores continues when we divide news sources into two categories as liberal and conservative.
-To represent these two categories, we have created 2 lists that contain some of the most popular liberal and conservative news sources according to ThoughtCo and Aelieve Digital Marketing.
+Focusing on male and female, we'll see if the difference we have seen in sentiment scores continues when we divide news sources into two categories: liberal and conservative.
+We have created 2 lists that contain some of the most popular liberal and conservative news sources according to ThoughtCo and Aelieve Digital Marketing.

  - Liberal news sources: CNN, Huffington Post, The New York Times, Politico, Slate, ABC News, Daily Kos, The Washington Post, Time Magazine, The Atlantic.